 - Fish oil is one of the most consumed dietary supplements on the market.
-The global sales of fish oil were 2.25 billion in 2014 and it’s expected to reach over 3 billion by 2020.(1)
+Global sales were 2.25 billion in 2014 and it’s expected to reach over 3 billion by 2020.(1)

 - According to the 2012 National Health Survey, 7.8 percent of adults (18.8 million) and 1.1 percent of children aged 4 to 17(664,00) had taken a fish oil supplement in the last 30 days.(2)

-- Omega-3 acids found in abundance in oily fish or fish oils can be important to our health.
+- Omega-3 acids found in abundance in oily fish can be important to our health.
 The American Heart Association recommends the general adult population should eat fish (particularly fatty fish) at least two times a week to help prevent coronary or heart disease.(3)